Design Examples of Presenting Annual Budget Proposal in PowerPoint

 Presenting the current state of the business

-To give a big picture of what you’ll be talking about, kick things off with an executive summary, strategic goals and targets overview, and budget assumptions for the future period.
+To give a big picture of what you’ll be talking about, kick things off with an executive summary, strategic goals and targets overview, and corporate budget assumptions for the future period.

 Such a general slide with an executive summary will help to see the broad view and give an entire perspective to your audience.
 You can list the common key indicators such as Market Description and Competitive Landscape Insights, Issues and Challenges, and Main Achievements.